NeCTAR-RC/nectar-training/package01/outline.markdown

 ### Course suitable for

-Users who are not sure what cloud computing is and whether they may benefit from using the NeCTAR services for their research.
+Beginner who are not sure what cloud computing is and whether they may benefit from using the NeCTAR services for their research.
+They want to know what cloud computing is all about and what NeCTAR services can do for them.

 ### Before the course